MalikHesham/TodoApp-Laravel-Vue/README.md

 5. Users are asked if they really want to delete a todo in a confirmation message in the form of a pop-up modal.
 6. Every user can do CRUD operation on only their own todos.
 7. Adding and updating a todo constraints:
-a) Title must be unique and not less than 3 characters.
+  - Title must be unique and not less than 3 characters.
-b) Todo title can't be an empty string.
+  - Todo title can't be an empty string.